peer-open-source/xara-docs/source/user/manual/material/uniaxial/ASDConcrete1D.rst

 Hardening/Softening Laws
 ========================

-This material accepts either a simple input (-ft and -fc) or a more customizable one, where the user can provide the tensile and compressive hardening laws by points (strain, stress and damage).
-For each point of the tensile (or compressive) backbone curve, strain and stress define the actual point on the backbone, while the damage parameter defines the degradation of the intial stiffness at that point.
-The damage parameter can range from 0 to 1.
-Note that the damage parameter should satify several constraints: It should be monotonically increasing, cannot be 1.0 if sigma > 0.0, etc... .
-The ASDConcrete1D material takes care of correcting invalid values of damage parameter.

 This is a simple Python module to generate typical hardening-softening laws for normal concrete:
 :download:`ASDConcrete1D_MakeLaws.py <examples/ASDConcrete1D_MakeLaws.py>`

 Plastic-Damage behavior and rate-dependence
 ===========================================